French

 Hours: 36L

-This advanced course in French aims to provide students with a broader understanding and appreciation of French and Francophone culture through the reading and discussion of a variety of texts.
+This advanced course in French aims to provide students with a broader understanding and appreciation of French and Francophone culture through the reading and discussion of a variety of texts and multimedia materials.
 Emphasis is placed on mastery of language skills such as reading comprehension and vocabulary, oral and written communication.
-Students will have access to multimedia materials, online reference and self-correction tools.

-Prerequisite: FSL321Y1/ FSL322H1.
-Students may also fulfill this prerequisite requirement based on the results of their French Placement Test.
+Prerequisite: FSL321Y1/ FSL322H1 or placement in FSL420H1 based on the results of the French Placement Test.

 Exclusion: FSL421Y1, FSL442H1, FSL443H1, FSL472H1.
 Students who are fluent French speakers or whose command of the French language is equivalent to near-native proficiency must contact the Department of French before enrolling in this course.